-Objective Action Item Suggested completion timeframe NTDs Finalise the baseline data to inform the implementation plan and complete the development of the NTD Master Plan and Investment Case in order to support buy-in from the provinces whilst continuing to follow up on drug approval for Schistosomiasis.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stock- outs of essential RMNCAH commodities Q4 2020 RMNCAH services, especially preventive and promotive services which are provided at clinics and community health centres, have been disrupted by the Covid-19 lockdown especially in April.
+All Primary Health Care services should now be providing all essential services, and each of the nine provinces has been requested to ensure that catch-up plans for RMNCAH as well as HIV/TB services are in place NTDs Finalise the baseline data to inform the implementation plan and complete the development of the NTD Master Plan and Investment Case to support buy-in from the provinces whilst continuing to follow up on drug approval for Schistosomiasis.
 Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 ł (ev - ,
+This includes prioritising key necessary catch up activities Q4 2021 Deliverable not yet due